Kingdom of Naples (Napoleonic): Switching sides in 1814 and 1815

 In 1812, Murat left Caroline as regent of Naples and joined Napoleon in the disastrous Russian campaign.
 From his return, as Napoleon's downfall unfolded, he increasingly sought to save his kingdom.
 Opening communications with Austria and Britain, Murat signed a treaty with the Austrians on 11 January 1814 in which, in return for renouncing his claims to Sicily and providing military support to the Allies in the war against his former Emperor, Austria would guarantee his continued possession of Naples.
 On 17 January, Murat issued a proclamation to the people of Italy in which he announced the side he had just taken and the goal he was pursuing: "just reasons have led us to seek an alliance with the Coalition against the Emperor of the French and we have had the good fortune of being welcomed".
 Marching his troops north, Murat's Neapolitans joined the Austrians against Napoleon's stepson, Eugène de Beauharnais, Viceroy of the Kingdom of Italy.
 After initially opening secret communications with Eugène to explore his options of switching sides again, Murat finally committed to the allied side and attacked Piacenza.
 Upon Napoleon's abdication on 11 April 1814 and Eugène's armistice, Murat returned to Naples.
 However, his new allies did not trust him, and he became convinced they were about to depose him.

 Upon Napoleon's return from Elba in 1815, Murat struck out from Rimini at the Austrian forces in northern Italy in what he considered a pre-emptive attack.
 The powers at the Congress of Vienna assumed he was in concert with Napoleon, but this was, in fact, the opposite of the truth, as Napoleon was then seeking to secure recognition of his return to France through promises of peace, not war.
 On 2 April, Murat entered Bologna without a fight.
 Still, soon he was in headlong retreat as the Austrians crossed the Po at Occhiobello, and his Neapolitan forces disintegrated at the first sign of a skirmish.
 Murat withdrew to Cesena, then Ancona, then Tolentino.
-At the Battle of Tolentino on 3 May 1815, the Neapolitan Army was swept aside.
-Though Murat escaped to Naples, his position was irrecoverable, and he soon continued his flight, leaving Naples for France.